-- Drug Companies- Kip predicts there will be billions added to health care spending and the effects will be wide spread among the industry.
+- Drug Companies– There will be billions added to health care spending and the effects will be widespread among the industry.

 - Fast Food & Discount Stores– With unemployment remaining elevated, frugality will continue to be the theme for many Americans.

 - Technology– It’s no surprise to find that we have become addicted to our gadgets.
 The rapid pace of change in this sector defies legislators’ ability to get in the way, making it a pretty safe bet during this administration.

 - Banks & Brokerages– The effect of near-zero interest rates, higher capital requirements, and onerous, yet-to-be-written Dodd-Frank requirements mean that top-line growth will be hard to come by.
 In addition, brokerages are dealing with the lack of enthusiasm by the individual investor, and Kip sees this as unlikely to change in the near future.
 As these companies make up a large part of our economy, look for select companies and opportunities, but expect returns to be underweight for the time being.

 - Consumer Discretionary– Discretionary big-ticket purchases are likely to remain subdued in the economy predicted.

 - Payroll Processors– With unemployment remaining high and near-zero interest rates, growing revenue will most likely be a challenge for established companies.

 - Coal Companies– At Fiduciary Capital, we are avoiding anything related to coal as we predict tighter regulations coming down the road.

 - Health Insurers– Some may disagree as many new customers will be added to the insurers books.
 However, we foresee that as being offset by two factors: